5undaram900d/backend-data-modeling/backend/Readme.md

     middlewares = use checks between the cummunication the server, models = for keeping all models,
-    routes = for keeping all routes in a separate folder, utils = for store utilities, ehich are use for again & again
+    routes = for keeping all routes in a separate folder, utils = for store utilities, which are use for again & again

 ## 13. install prettier
     - to avoid conflict in production based code in the team,